perladvent/perldotcom/content/article/_pub_2002_08_22_exegesis5.md

 the variable when it reached that point in its match.
-But, this time, without the angle brackets around `$hunk`, the pattern would try to match the contents of the variable as an atomic literal string (rather than as a subpattern). âAtomicâ means that the `*` repetition quantifier applies to everything that's in `$hunk`, *not* just to the last character (as it does in Perl 5).
+But, this time, without the angle brackets around `$hunk`, the pattern would try to match the contents of the variable as an atomic literal string (rather than as a subpattern).
+“Atomic” means that the `*` repetition quantifier applies to everything that's in `$hunk`, *not* just to the last character (as it does in Perl 5).